AnakinHuang/days_distributed_version_control_system/README.md

 The **DAYS** DVCS system is fully functional and has successfully passed all unit and acceptance tests, including the implementation of all required commands.
 It is ready for production use on supported environments.

+## Acknowledgments

+The **DAYS DVCS** system is inspired by the functionalities and design of [Git](https://git-scm.com/), the widely used distributed version control system created by Linus Torvalds.
+While **DAYS** was built independently, it adheres to concepts and behaviors introduced by Git to provide a familiar experience.